 After completing my degree in Physics in the University of La Laguna (Spain), I moved to the University of the Balearic Islands (Spain) where I completed a Master Degree in Physics, with a Master Thesis studying the effect of temporal disorder on models of interacting particles.
 Then, I got my PhD at Institute for Cross Disciplinary Physics and Complex Systems (IFISC).
 My thesis covered a series of ecological problems from the point of view of nonequilibrium statistical physics: vegetation pattern formation, animal mobility and temporal fluctuations.

-After that, I started a postdoc in the Department of Ecology and Evolutionary Biology at Princeton University, in which I investigated the interplay between the ecology, evolution and self-organized multicellularity of microbial communities.
+Previously, I was a postdoctoral fellow astarted a postdoc in the Department of Ecology and Evolutionary Biology at Princeton University, in which I investigated the interplay between the ecology, evolution and self-organized multicellularity of microbial communities.
 This work was conducted in close collaboration with xperimental groups, using the social amoeba Dictyostelium discoideum and the biofilm-forming bacterium Vibirio cholerae as model organisms, and supported by a Life Sciences Research Foundation Postdoctoral Fellowship sponsored by the Gordon and Betty Moore Foundation.